zikasak/ReadOnlyBot/README.md

 stop read only mode

-**NOTE:** all commands except declared available only to admins or creator
+**NOTE:** all commands except declared and /getCommands available only to admins or creator

 Requirements
 --